How To Calculate Acid Test

 Significance in Financial Analysis

 A high acid test ratio indicates that a company has enough liquid assets to cover its short-term liabilities, providing a cushion against financial distress.
-Conversely, a low ratio may signal that a company is struggling to meet its obligations and may need to take steps to improve its liquidity.
+Practically speaking, conversely, a low ratio may signal that a company is struggling to meet its obligations and may need to take steps to improve its liquidity.
 Investors and creditors often use the acid test as a key indicator of a company's financial health and its ability to manage its debts.

 Interpreting the Acid Test Ratio